danielkec/blog/_posts/2025-03-06-helidon-aot.md

 Helidon is a microservice framework, and it matters if you can start your pod fast, you can scale up more effectively and avoid burning more resources than necessary.
 We have supported [GraalVM Native Image](https://helidon.io/docs/v4/mp/guides/graalnative) for years now, but as there are more players in the field, **[Helidon 4.2.0 adds support for CRaC](https://helidon.io/docs/v4/mp/guides/crac)**.
-Leyden don't need a any special support at all so you can easily use any of the available 3 options, and it also provides unique opportunity to benchmark AOT optimizations with Helidon application!
+Leyden doesn't need a any special support at all so you can easily use any of the available 3 options, and it also provides unique opportunity to benchmark AOT optimizations with Helidon application!

 Before we get to the results lets introduce the way of benchmarking we have chosen.